Improving on a Lottery: Efficient Estimation of Optimal Assignment Rules: Empirical Application

+The simulations provide a controlled comparison of regret.
+The empirical application has a different role: it illustrates how to use the framework in a real experiment.
+A single sample cannot rank estimators by realized welfare.
+Instead, the application shows how to define the benchmark rule, choose an interpretable assignment class, report the proximity preference, trace the welfare--divergence frontier, and describe the implied reassignment.

-In this section, we apply the policy learning methods developed in Section \ref{sec:welfare_est} to data from the field experiment of \citet{ashraf2006tying}.
-The experiment was implemented in collaboration with a rural bank in the Philippines to evaluate whether offering a voluntary commitment savings product could help individuals overcome self-control problems and increase savings.
+We apply the methods of Section~\ref{sec:welfare_est} to the field experiment of \citet{ashraf2006tying}, conducted with a rural bank in the Philippines to evaluate a voluntary commitment savings product.
+The treatment has three arms: no visit, a visit offering a commitment savings account, and a marketing visit promoting standard savings accounts.
+The experimental assignment probabilities define the benchmark rule \(\pi^{\mathrm b}=(0.25,\,0.50,\,0.25)\),

-The treatment variable \(T\) takes three values corresponding to the interventions offered by the bank.
-A quarter of the sample was assigned to a pure control group that received no visit or new product offer, which we code as \(T=0\).
-Half of the sample was assigned to the commitment intervention, under which a trained bank officer visited the client and offered a specially designed commitment savings account that restricted withdrawals until a self chosen target date or goal amount was reached; we code this group as \(T=1\).
-The remaining quarter received a marketing visit promoting the bank’s standard savings accounts but were not offered the commitment product; we code this group as \(T=2\).
-Thus, the treatment variable captures three distinct levels of exposure: no visit, a visit with an offer of the commitment product, and a visit with information about standard savings products only.

-The outcome variable \(Y\) is the individual’s total savings balance twelve months after the intervention, aggregated across all accounts held at the partner bank.
-The covariates \(X\) include detailed demographic and socioeconomic information—such as age, marital status, education, and number of dependents—as well as income, occupation, and measures of prior financial behavior, including pre-existing savings, loan history, and deposit frequency.
-These covariates provide rich sources of heterogeneity for studying differential responses to the interventions and for learning individualized policy rules.

-We restrict the sample to individuals whose income per capita falls between the 2.5th and 97.5th percentiles.
-The final analysis sample contains 1687 individuals: 444 in the pure control group, 785 in the commitment treatment group, and 439 in the marketing visit group.
-The median household monthly income is \$292, and the median income per capita is \$61.78.
-In our sample, 35.91\% of individuals hold an active account, and 58.63\% are female.
-For the analysis, we use the log of income per capita (measured in hundreds of dollars).

-We aim to learn a policy that maps individual characteristics $x$ to treatment probabilities $\pi_\theta(t|x)$, in order to maximize the expected savings balance.
-We implement the three welfare estimators described in Section~\ref{sec:welfare_est}.
-The estimated weights follow the stabilized weights procedure as in Section~\ref{subsec:ipw_ep}, and the conditional mean functions are estimated using random forest regressions.
-The policy is parameterized through a softmax specification in which each treatment arm $t\in\{0,1,2\}$ is associated with a vector of coefficients $\theta_t$, with the control group serving as the reference category (i.e., $\theta_0 = 0$):

-This formulation produces smooth assignment probabilities, yields an interpretable multinomial logit structure, and allows flexible dependence of the policy on observable covariates.